danielserrao/kubernetes-learning/liveness-probe/README.md

+# Introduction

+In this example we create a pod with a liveness probe that will try to read the file `/tmp/healthy`.
+The pod will run an initial command that will first create this file and then delete it after 30 seconds.
+When this happen, the liveness probe with restart the pod because the test failed.

+To know more about probes check https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/.

+# Steps
-Create container with liveness probe

-`kubectl create -f probe.yaml`
+Create container with liveness probe with the command `k create -f probe.yaml`

-See the number of restarts increasing from time to time using one of the commands below
+See the number of restarts increasing every minute +- using one of the commands below

-`kubectl get pods`
+- `k get pods -w`

-`kubectl describe pod liveness-exec`
+- `k describe pod liveness-exec`

+# Delete resources

+- `k delete -f probe.yaml`